FarahAlnaqib/CS3081/Labs/Lab2/exercise1.md

 | F | F | F | T | T |

 ## Explanation
-The expression is always true for all values of P and Q, so it is a tautology.
+The expression is true for all possible combinations of P and Q, therefore it is a tautology.

 ## Verification using model_check()